millek01/starter/Hello.md

-I want to go through the intro steps
+I have gone through the intro steps
+And now I'm changing the code